sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**

+Be sure to check out all the latest developments at [Sigma's First Friday Feature page!](https://quickstarts.sigmacomputing.com/firstfridayfeatures/)

 [Help Center Home](https://help.sigmacomputing.com/hc/en-us)<br>
 [Sigma Community](https://community.sigmacomputing.com/)<br>